A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Results

 The classification task stands as a quintessential sub-domain within the realm of machine learning.
 Consequently, gauging the classification performance of algorithms becomes imperative.
-To validate the classification efficacy of X-Net, we employed the Iris dataset and the MNIST handwritten digit recognition dataset as our experimental datasets.
-We juxtaposed the performance of X-Net with the ANN.
-On the MNIST dataset, we conducted two distinct experiments: initially, we employed PCA to dimensionally reduce the data, transmuting the images from a 28x28 dimension down to 6 dimensions, and subsequently classified using the reduced data.
+To validate the classification efficacy of X-Net, we employed the Iris dataset, MNIST, Fishion-MNIST, and CIFAR-10 dataset as our experimental datasets.
+We juxtaposed the performance of X-Net with the MLP.
+On the MNIST, Fishion-MNIST, and CIFAR-10 datasets, we conducted two distinct experiments: initially, we employed PCA to dimensionally reduce the data, transmuting the images from a p dimension(Number of pixels) down to 6 dimensions, and subsequently classifying using the reduced data.
 The secondary experiment involved direct classification without any dimension reduction.

-Table \ref{tab2} meticulously delineates the performance comparison between X-Net and Others on both the Iris and MNIST datasets.
-The outcomes suggest that X-Net marginally outperforms the conventional ANN across all three classification tasks.
+Table \ref{tab1} (CLAASSION) meticulously delineates the performance comparison between X-Net and MLP on the Iris, MNIST, Fashion-MNIST, and CIFAR-10 datasets.
+The outcomes suggest that X-Net marginally outperforms the conventional MLP across all seven classification tasks.
 Regarding network structural complexity, X-Net surpasses its counterpart.
-Taking the Iris dataset as a case in point, the neuron count of X-Net is merely half that of ANN, with its parameter magnitude being a mere tenth of that of ANN.
-On the MNIST dataset, In the experimentation employing PCA, the node count of X-Net is but a quarter of ANN, and its parameter magnitude stands at a mere $1.4\%$ (1/70) of ANN.
-In experiments without dimension reduction, the node count of X-Net amounts to two-thirds that of ANN, while the parameter count is a mere $2.9 \% $ (3/100) of ANN.
-In summation, X-Net not only excels in classification tasks but also showcases a substantially reduced network structural complexity compared to the traditional ANN.
-Similarly, compared to Kronecker NN and Shinichi\cite{shirakawa2018dynamic}, X-Net also has significant advantages.
+Taking the Iris dataset as a case in point, the neuron count of X-Net is merely half that of MLP, with its parameter magnitude being a mere tenth of that of MLP.
+On the MNIST dataset, In the experimentation employing PCA, the node count of X-Net is but a quarter of MLP, and its parameter magnitude stands at a mere $1.04\%$ (1/96) of MLP.
+In experiments without dimension reduction, the node count of X-Net amounts to two-thirds that of MLP, while the parameter count is a mere $1.1 \% $ (1/90) of MLP.
+The same trend is also shown in Fishion-MNIST and CIFAR-10.

+All in all, X-Net achieves comparable accuracy to MLP on classification tasks; however, its network structure complexity is much lower than MLP.